RatherRude/Elite-Dangerous-AI-Integration/readme.md

 * Cargo Ejection: Ejection of cargo is tracked and reported to Commander.
 * Interdiction Escape: Successful escape from an interdiction attempt is communicated to Commander.
 * Mission Updates: Acceptance, completion, failure, or abandonment of missions are tracked and reported to Commander, ensuring complete mission awareness.
+* Embark/Disembark: Lets the AI acknowledge embarking/disembarking and informs the Commanders about relevant system or faction status.
 * These event-driven interactions are designed to enhance safety, decision-making, and overall user engagement throughout the journey in Elite Dangerous.

 ![Event-driven](screen/event_driven.png?raw=true "Screen")